ltn22/csv2sid/README.md

-csv2sid transpose a exisiting sid file by changing the SID values by those stored in a CSV file.
+csv2sid transposes an exisiting sid file by changing the SID values inside by those stored in a CSV file.
 This can be used when manual allocation of SIDs is needed.

 CSV follows the format specified in https://datatracker.ietf.org/doc/draft-bormann-cbor-cddl-csv/